ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 }
 ~~~

 This specification defines the following entity types which MUST be supported by any compliant implementation, however future specifications or proprietary implementations MAY define additional entity types by registering additional OIDs.
 Compliant implementations MAY ignore un-regognized entity types.
-In X.509 [RFC5280] terminology, entity types defined in this specification SHOULD be considered Critical while un-recognized entity types SHOULD be considered Non-Critical.
+Compliant MUST parse any entity types contained in this specification and fail if errors are encountered.

 ~~~asn.1
 id-pkix-attest OBJECT IDENTIFIER ::= { 1 2 3 999 }